quixio/quix-streams/docs/using.md

 ## Handling system restarts and crashes

-One other issue you may run into is that variables that are in memory are not persisted across instance restarts, and instance crashes.
+One issue you may run into is that in-memory data is not persisted across instance restarts, shutdowns, and instance crashes.
+This can be mitigated by using the Quix Streams `LocalFileStorage` facility.
+This will ensure that specified variables are persisted on permanent storage, and this data is preserved across restarts, shutdowns, and system crashes.

-You can persist a variable using the Quix Streams persistence feature:
+The following example code demonstrates a simple use of `LocalFile Storage`:

 ```python
 my_var = qx.InMemoryStorage(qx.LocalFileStorage())